Signal briefing / Regional ISP

 Why It Matters

-If APEXI SAS begins announcing IP prefixes with AS210339, it would become an active participant in global BGP routing, potentially influencing traffic paths and peering relationships.
+If APEXI SAS begins announcing IP prefixes with AS210339, it would become an active entity in global BGP routing, potentially influencing traffic paths and peering relationships.
 Conversely, losing or transferring the ASN would remove this latent capability from the internet landscape.
 Currently, its public impact is limited to registry visibility, making it a small but trackable node in internet infrastructure mapping.

 What Public Sources Show